openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `invalid_client`:

-- `client_metadata` parameter defined in (#vp_token_request) is present, but the Wallet recognizes Client Identifier and knows metadata associated with it.
+- `client_metadata` parameter defined in (#new_parameters) is present, but the Wallet recognizes Client Identifier and knows metadata associated with it.
 - Verifier's pre-registered metadata has been found based on the Client Identifier, but `client_metadata` parameter is also present.

 `access_denied`: